Steve-Fenton/stevefenton.co.uk/src/pages/blog/2013/02/using-requirejs-and-jquery-in-typescript.md

 categories:
     - Programming
 tags:
-    - jquery
+    - jQuery
-    - requirejs
+    - RequireJS
-    - typescript
+    - TypeScript
 ---

 A common question I have come across on various TypeScript communities is how to use RequireJS to load jQuery.
 Of course, you could substitute “jQuery” here for pretty much anything.